What is the best area to stay in Seoul for tourists? When you look at the map you can easily get overwhelmed because of the city’s size.

 Luxury hotels in Namdaemun

-a hotel set close to almost anything you want: Namdaemun market, the Central Station, and within walking distance to Namsan Tower.
+A hotel set close to almost anything you want: Namdaemun market, the Central Station, and within walking distance of Namsan Tower.

 Mid-range hotels in Namdaemun